zeeracha/react-layout-app/README.md

 # Progress

 - Day 1 (6/2/23) as commit.
 Learn about Layout, Bootstrap, sass, Props and React router
+- Day 2 (7/2/23) as props and state, deeply in props on pages>cart.jsx and page>cartItems.jsx
+    State shows on pages>Counter.jsx

 ## Available Scripts